Table of Contents

-Along with the VSD, an echocardiogram will show a pulmonary stenosis, preponderant aorta, and hypertrophy of the right ventricle.
+Along with the VSD, an echocardiogram will show pulmonary stenosis, preponderant aorta, and hypertrophy of the right ventricle.

 Treatment of Pediatric Ventricular Septal Defect

-The symptoms of the VSD will determine the medical therapy to be applied.
+The symptoms of the VSD will determine medical therapy to be applied.
 While a small VSD does not require any intervention, average to large defects need different types of conservative and surgical management.
 In cases where congestive heart failure is present in infants, it is managed with diuretics and digoxin.